j-machacek/numgeo-external-solvers/numgeo-mumps-mpi/README.md

 ## Dependencies

-**numgeo-mumps-mpi** depends on the MUMPS solver library.
+**numgeo-mumps-mpi** depends on the MUMPS solver library [1,2].
 However in order to build the mpi version of the MUMPS solver, additional libraries are required:

 1. MUMPS --> <http://mumps.enseeiht.fr/>
 1. BLAS/LAPACK